 2. Sleep Patterns and Cycles

-We have mentioned sleep patterns and cycles in some detail above.
-These are often the main reasons your little one appears to be taking part in a WWE fight in their sleep.
+These are often the main reasons your little one appears to be participating in a WWE fight in their sleep.

 3. Long Daytime Naps

 Taking long naps during the day can be counterproductive to your baby getting a good night’s sleep.
 They might not settle easily and find it harder to fall into a deep sleep.
 This can mean kicking, tossing and turning, and crying.

 As nice as it might be for you to kick back while your little one naps in the day, remember this could keep you awake more during the night.

 4. Insufficient Sleep